FrozenNode/Laravel-Administrator/src/docs/relationship-columns.md

 <a name="nested-relationships"></a>
 ## Nested Relationships

 Sometimes you might want to display a column value of a distantly-related model.
-In particular, when you have a series of `belongs_to` relationships.
+In particular, when you have a series of `belongsTo` relationships.
 Imagine, for example, that you have a `cart` table.
 On it you have `inventory_id`, which points to the `inventory` table.
 The `inventory` table has `product_id`, which points to the `products` table.
 Your models migth look like:

 ### Cart Model
 	public function inventory()
 	{
-		return $this->belongs_to('Inventory');
+		return $this->belongsTo('Inventory');
 	}

 ### Inventory Model
 	public function product()
 	{
-		return $this->belongs_to('Product');
+		return $this->belongsTo('Product');
 	}

 Each product has a name and we want to select it for rows in our `cart` admin.
-In order to do this, you can use the dot syntax that [Eloquent uses when eager loading nested relationships](http://laravel.com/docs/database/eloquent#eager).
+In order to do this, you can use the dot syntax that [Eloquent uses when eager loading nested relationships](http://laravel.com/docs/eloquent#eager-loading).

 	'product_name' => array(
 		'title' => 'Product Name',